deosjr/whistle/README.md

     // hereafter, 'sin' and 'cos' are recognised as builtin functions in lisp
 ```

-Another example can be found in this [repo](https://github.com/deosjr/lispgraphics/blob/main/pixel.go) where I wrap [faiface/pixel](github.com/faiface/pixel) and call it from lisp.
+Another example can be found in this [repo](https://github.com/deosjr/lispgraphics/blob/main/pixel.go) where I wrap the faiface/pixel lib and call it from lisp.

 ## MiniKanren